dstroot/blog-next/_posts/2014-01-22-billion-dollar-march-madness-bracket.md

 ---
 title: Billion Dollar March Madness Bracket
-excerpt: "You read that right: one billion.
+excerpt: 'You read that right: one billion.
 Not one million.
 Not one hundred million.
 Not five hundred million.
-One billion U.S. dollars."
+One billion U.S. dollars.'
 coverImage: /assets/blog/img/ncaa-brackets.jpg
-date: "2014-01-22"
+date: '2014-01-22'
 published: true
 author:
   name: Dan Stroot